rrumale/machine-learning-live-labs/oml-services-v2/oml-services/oml-services.md

 ## Introduction

 In this workshop, you have a dataset representing 15k customers of an insurance company.
-Each customer has around 30 attributes, and our goal is to train our database to predict customers life-time value (LTV), or to classify them in predefined classes based on this predicted value.
+Each customer has around 30 attributes.
+Our goal is to train our database to predict customers' lifetime value (LTV) or classify them into predefined classes based on this predicted value.

 In marketing, [life-time value (LTV)](https://en.wikipedia.org/wiki/Customer_lifetime_value) is a prognostication of the net profit contributed to the whole future relationship with a customer.